 One way to change your friend’s mind who has slid down the rabbit hole of conspiracies and bigotry is to highlight the facts.
 But many find facts do not change the hardline believer’s minds, and certainly not the extremist.
 They need to believe so much they deny any rational discussion.
 This isn’t a new strategy; Galileo discovered cognitive dissonance long before the field of psychology was born.

 If you attempted to show your friend how the movement was becoming more radicalized, they would refuse to acknowledge the obvious facts.
-Your frustration may lead you to conclude that it’s time to break the friendship because it conflicts with your personal moral values.
-This leads us to the next vantage point.
+Your frustration may lead you to conclude that it’s time to break the friendship because it conflicts with your moral values.
+Before we do this, we should examine the next vantage point concerning the social and moral implications.

 Social and Moral Implications

 It is the same for many religious institutions.
-This is the reason we have so many wars and genocides done in the name of God.
+This is why we have so many wars and genocides done in the name of God.
 Their social and moral values are determined by the chosen one mentality, their exclusivity of membership.
 They can do anything if God tells them it is okay.
 This includes everything from gender mutilation to mercy killings.
 The social value of their actions is colored by negative bias and prejudice.
-The moral value of their actions comes from the opinion of their religious leader.
+The moral value of their actions comes from their religious leader’s opinion.

 From the examples above, you can see our personal relationships have social, moral consequences.
 We determine these values in each relationship.